AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android.md

         mRtcEngine.setupLocalVideo(new VideoCanvas(surfaceView, VideoCanvas.RENDER_MODE_FIT, 0));
         ChannelMediaOptions options = new ChannelMediaOptions();
         // Join the channel.
-        mRtcEngine.joinChannel(token, channelName, 0, options);
+        // You need to specify the user ID yourself, and ensure that it is unique in the channel. mRtcEngine.joinChannel(token, channelName, 0, options);
     }
     // Add the remote interface for a remote user.